dalehurley/education/13-claude-integration.md

         system_prompt: str,
         cacheable_context: str = ""
     ) -> Dict:
+        """
-        """Use prompt caching to reduce costs"""
+        Use prompt caching to reduce costs

+        Best Practices:
+        - Cache content must be ≥1024 tokens
+        - Cache lasts ~5 minutes
+        - Cost-effective when same context used 3+ times
+        - Place cacheable content at END of system blocks
+        """

         # System prompts and large contexts can be cached
         system_blocks = [